keshavkumar143/DSA-practice/README.md

    - Subsequence of a String using recursion

 - **ques25.java**
-   - Preoder traversal of a binary tree
+   - Preorder / Inorder / Postorder traversal of a binary tree